Bear Creek Park

 Events are held regularly at the Bear Creek Pavilion, which is available for rent.
 We've also seen weddings take place in the Bear Creek Gardens, which are open from dawn 'til dusk, year round.
 In the summer you can discover Bear Creek Park through a variety of free programs for all ages, hosted by City staff.

 Bear Creek Park is at capacity and we are not accepting applications for any large-scale events, including run/walk fundraisers.
 Learn about other parks where you can host a public event.

-The future Bear Creek Park Athletics Centre will replace the existing track at Bear Creek Park, elevating the facility to international standards.
-A new synthetic turf field will be installed in the track infield which can host high level soccer and football.
+The future Bear Creek Athletics Centre will replace the existing track at Bear Creek Park, elevating the facility to international standards.

-The City presented the results of a feasibility study at a public open house in October 2019.
-View the presentation boards to learn more
+The City presented the results of a Bear Creek Athletics Centre feasibility study at a public open house in October 2019.
+View the 2019 presentation boards to learn more.